videor/AutoPilotConditionalAccess/conditional-access-api-samples/01-configure/templates/readme.md

 ## Step 3: Update parameters

-1. In the left-hand navigation pane, select Logic App designer > Parameters > Replace the default value with Key Vault URI, Client ID and Tenant ID.
+1. In the left-hand navigation pane, select Logic App designer > Parameters > Replace the default value with Key Vault URI (storing Client Secret), Client ID and Tenant ID.

    ![Update the parameters in the Logic App](./media/update-parameters-logic-app.png)